 There are many layers to Frozen II.
 Elsa’s journey of self discovery weaves through a tale of transformation for each of the main characters.
-The story throws the spotlight on the destructiveness of the patriarchy, showing us the differences between Authoritative Dictatorship (familiar to us all) and Peaceful Leadership (a pipe dream, perhaps).
+The story throws the spotlight on the destructiveness of the patriarchy, showing us the differences between Authoritative Dictatorship (familiar to us all) and Peaceful Leadership (a pipe dream, perhaps, for most.
+But not impossible.).
 Frozen II is about Journeys and Love.

 As I watched this movie, I was struck by how well it told the story of how The Birth Map and how the process of creating a map aids in the journey through birth and the transition into the beyond.

 In this article, I look at the journeys of Ana and Kristoff as an analogy to the birth journey.

 If you have yet to experience Frozen II, this article may be a spoiler.

 Into the Unknown